 • All hospitals in Northern Ireland performing procedures funded by Health and Social Care Northern Ireland (HSCNI)

 • All independent sector hospitals in England and Wales

-The number of procedures submitted, with the corresponding consent rates, for each hospital are provided are provided through the NJR Stats Online Service.
-Performance against all indicators is also included in an annual clinical report provided to Trust and Health Board chief executives and to independent healthcare companies.
+The number of procedures submitted, with the corresponding consent rates, for each hospital are provided through the NJR StatsOnline service.
+Performance against all indicators is also included in the Annual Clinical Report provided to trust and health board senior management and to independent healthcare companies.
 Surgeons are also able to access Annual Clinical Reports for those hospitals in which they practice.

 NJR Surgeon and Hospital Profile

 © Copyright 2014 NJR